 During snoring, you are still able to breathe completely fine and you don’t feel any sort of discomfort either.

 The cause of snoring is not known either.
 It is usually familial and it has no such medical treatment.

 Although snoring is not a major issue, it can be quite difficult for someone who tends to sleep with you.
 It can be disturbing and uncomfortable for the sleeping partner.
 It has been seen a lot that people who are overweight or people who smoke, tend to snore a lot in their sleep.
 Snoring can be short and sporadic or it can occur for longer periods of time, which adds to the discomfort of the sleeping partner.

 To tackle snoring, there are several natural treatments.
 You can try by losing some weight.
 Losing weight helps a lot with snoring.
 It makes the tissue not relax on your airways so that you don’t snore.
 Being obese can cause you to snore a lot because the extra weight adds extra pressure to the airways and the tissue cannot lift so easy to prevent snoring.

 Other treatments include having your nasal issues treated.
 Sometimes, people who cannot breathe through their nose while sleeping, because of sinuses or other nasal issues, tend to sleep with their mouths open.
 This can also cause snoring.
 So, if you can get your nose issues treated, that would help with snoring.

 Nasal strips can help you in this regard.
-Putting a patch of nasal strip on top of your mouth can clear up your nose and allow you to breathe through your nose easily so you don’t have to use your mouth.
+Putting a patch of the nasal strip on top of your mouth can clear up your nose and allow you to breathe through your nose easily so you don’t have to use your mouth.